-The team does see several bright spots, with certain subsectors still likely to see strong growth in the demand for their services, in their view.
-They highlight subsectors such as IT security, where demand tends to increase as systems become more complex - with greater volumes of data, programs and physical infrastructure requiring protection - and as cyber-attacks become increasingly sophisticated.
+Thankfully the team does see several bright spots, with certain subsectors still likely to see strong growth in the demand for their services.
+They highlight subsectors such as IT security, where demand increases as systems become more complex - with greater volumes of data, programs and physical infrastructure requiring protection - and as cyber-attacks become increasingly sophisticated.
 Cybersecurity also saw a surge in attention with the outbreak of the war in the Ukraine, as Russian attacks on Ukrainian digital infrastructure raised the profile of state-sponsored hacking.

-Whilst the pace may slow, the team also think that digital transformation will continue despite a more challenging economic environment, as digitising certain systems will almost always offer efficiency savings.
+Whilst the pace may slow, digital transformation will continue despite a more challenging economic environment, as digitising certain systems will almost always offer efficiency savings.
 With companies increasingly scrutinising their spending, the products that can provide the greatest degree of cost savings will be increasingly more attractive.
 One example of this is banks moving their IT systems to the cloud, which can lead to leaps in productivity as at times ailing systems are suddenly upgraded to faster, yet more cost-efficient cloud computers.